codewars/cobol-test/README.md

 testsuite 'Group 1'.
 testsuite 'Group ' n.
 ```
 Note: the period at the end is mandatory.
-The period cannot appear in any literal (even inside quotes).
-The maximum group title length is 80 characters.
+This period does not affect the statement scope.
+The maximum group title length is 100 characters.

 #### `testcase (identifier | literal)+.`
 Starts a test case.
 Examples: